-Since becoming governor, in just under two years, Governor McMaster has announced more than 35,000 new jobs and over $10 billion in capital investment.
-The state’s unemployment rate is the lowest in recorded history and more people are working in South Carolina than ever before.
+Since becoming governor, Governor McMaster has announced more than 41,000 new jobs and nearly $12 billion in capital investment.

 McMaster was the first U.S. attorney appointed by President Ronald Reagan, and was unanimously confirmed by the United States Senate.
 His “Operation Jackpot” investigation into international drug smuggling produced over 100 convictions.

 As attorney general, McMaster made prosecution of criminal domestic violence a priority and harnessed the resources of law enforcement and prosecutors to crack down on child Internet predators.
 He extended the state grand jury’s jurisdiction to environmental and gang crimes and broadened its authority to include securities crimes following the collapse of Carolina Investors and Home Gold, convicting those responsible.

 In 2003, McMaster issued a landmark opinion to protect our marsh islands from encroachment and later won the Life Sciences Act case in the South Carolina Supreme Court, which enhanced the state’s economic potential through its universities for research, development and investment in the knowledge-based economy.
 The governor was central to the fight against “Obamacare,” organizing and leading the states in their challenge against the law’s unconstitutional federal encroachment.